MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Store user conversations in Azure blob transcripts

-After a blob container is available to store transcripts you can begin to preserve your users' conversations with your bot.
+After a blob container is available to store transcripts, you can begin to preserve your users' conversations with your bot.
 These conversations can later be used as a debugging tool to see how users interact with your bot.
 Each Emulator _Restart conversation_ initiates the creation of a new transcript conversation list.
 The following code preserves user conversation inputs within a stored transcript file.

 - The current transcript is saved using `LogActivityAsync`.
 - Saved transcripts are retrieved using `ListTranscriptsAsync`.
-In this sample code the ID of each stored transcript is saved into a list named "storedTranscripts".
+In this sample code, the ID of each stored transcript is saved into a list named "storedTranscripts".
 This list is later used to manage the number of stored blob transcripts we retain.

 **echoBot.cs**